tunnll/tunnll.github.io/_jobs/graphical-user-interface-user-experience-designer.md

 *   Bachelor’s degree in User Interaction / Graphical Design or other related field;
 *   MSc in User Interaction / Graphical Design or equivalent is preferred and BSc is required;
-*   5+ years of HTML5 and CSS3 Development experience (proven by your portfolio)
+*   2 years of HTML5 and CSS3 Development experience (proven by your portfolio)
 *   Experience taking a thorough brief and working autonomously while being able to lias with stakeholders and the team to specific project / design guidelines.
 *   Adobe Creative Suite
 *   GIMP
 *   Inkscape
 *   User Interface Design
 *   Responsive Design
-*   Illustration
-*   HTML5, CSS3 & SASS
-*   Design Patterns
 *   Mobile First Development
-*   Continuous Delivery
-*   Scrum & Kanban
-*   Willing to work as part of a team which consists of experienced members as well as [interns](/internship-graphical-user-experience-user-interface-designer/);
-*   Understanding of Design Concepts
-*   Understanding of GUI Design
-*   Strong communication skills;
-*   English 6 / English Course B / IELTS Academic 6.5 or higher / TOEFL iBT total score of 575.
-All applicants who wish to apply to a position at Tunnll must document that they have met the English requirements for the position.
-Even applicants with English as their first language must document that they meet the requirements for the position they have applied for.